- Elgar original reference

 Chapter 3: Old Terrorism in Southeast Asia: A Survey

-Andrew T.H.
+3 Old terrorism in Southeast Asia: a survey Andrew T.H.
 Tan The four-class division in categorizing contemporary terrorism and insurgency in Southeast Asia was discussed in the ﬁrst chapter.
 Such a division is necessary due to the need to identify better the diverse nature of terrorism and insurgency within the region.
 The ﬁrst class are separatist insurgencies.
 The second consists of armed anti-government political opposition groups.
 The third comprises radical Islamist groups which aim to overthrow the central government by force and impose a Muslim state run strictly according to the sharia or Muslim laws.
 The ﬁnal group is an amorphous mix of mostly overt and currently legitimate radical organizations that have known sympathies for radical Islamist ideology, but which are seen by governments and some analysts to possess the potential for violence.
 This chapter complements Chapter 2 (which discusses the rise of the new terrorism in Southeast Asia), by examining the continued salience of the old ethno-nationalist and political terrorism that pre-dates the new postmodern terrorism.
 A brief survey of selected examples, from the long list of such terrorist and insurgent movements in the region will demonstrate the salience of fundamental causes of political repression, poverty, economic disparities and environmental degradation that underlie each of these rebellions.
 It will also be obvious that terrorism and insurgency within the region is not conﬁned exclusively to Muslim separatism or Islamist terrorist groups.
-Indeed, the following brief survey will include non-Muslim examples such as the Christian Karen in Myanmar, the Hmong in Laos and the Communist Party of the...
+Indeed, the following brief survey will include non-Muslim examples such as the Christian Karen in Myanmar, the Hmong...

 You are not authenticated to view the full text of this chapter or article.